igloo-project/igloo-parent/README.md

 Sources are licensed under the Apache 2 license.

-This framework is developed by Open Wide (http://www.openwide.fr/).
+This framework is developed by Smile http://www.smile.fr (formerly Open Wide - http://www.openwide.fr/).

 Architecture
 ------------